 The final stop on our French Foodie Itinerary is Toulouse in the south of France.
 Poultry is the name of the game in Toulouse and the surrounding area, specifically duck and goose, which are used for rich, emblematic dishes like foie gras and confit de canard.
 In Toulouse, you'll find the epitome of comfort food.

-Local tip: If you need to satisfy your sweet tooth, le fénétra, a mouth-watering cake made with apricot, lemon, and almond is a very local and very tasty solution.
+Local tip: If you need to satisfy your sweet tooth, le fénétra, a mouth-watering cake made with apricots, lemon, and almonds is a very local and very tasty solution.